startreedata/examples/README.md

 | Example  | Description |
 | -------- | ------- |
+| [Flink + Pinot](./flink/) | Learn how to integrate Apache Flink and Apache Pinot to build a real-time streaming pipeline with real-time analytics.
+We setup Postgres with sample data and enable it with CDC using Ververica's Postgres CDC connector.
 |[Perf Testing Apache Pinot with Gatling](gatling) | This example aims to guide you through the process of performance testing Apache Pinot using [Gatling](https://gatling.io/docs/gatling/tutorials/quickstart/), a widely-used load testing tool.
 We'll explore the key concepts, methodologies, and best practices for assessing the performance and scalability of your Pinot cluster.|
 |[Wikipedia](wikipedia)|Capturing Wikipedia page changes in Pinot.
 This example uses a realtime UPSERT table and ingestion transformations in Pinot.
 You can quickly viualize the data in a Jupyter Notebook.|